DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

 b.
 Figures (``.jpeg``)

+.. note:: The following plots are based on data from an adult volunteer and were processed using a pipeline optimized for infant data.
+They do not represent typical infant results.

   Several images containing plots and figures automatically produced by MADE:

-.. note:: These plots are based on data from an adult volunteer and were processed using a pipeline optimized for infant data.
-They do not represent typical infant results.

 test images below